NEWeber/js-style-guide/README.md

         return items + '</ul>';
     }
     ```
 - As much as possible, strings should be externalized to a separate "strings" module.
-This makes our code more readable, drier, and easier to maintain.
+This makes our code more readable, DRYer, and easier to maintain.
 Examples where this makes sense: data attribute names, selectors, events, etc.

     ```javascript
     // strings.js